‘Y&R’ Spoilers: Sharon Plots Crystal’s Rescue — Will Mariah Gaslight Alice By Posing As Cassie’s Ghost?

 Young and the Restless spoilers tease that Mariah takes a risk as part of efforts to rescue Crystal.
 Her vow to Tessa that they “will find a way” to rescue Crystal suggests that she is willing to resort to extreme measures to rescue Crystal.
 Fans have been speculating about the risk Mariah eventually takes to fulfill her vow to Tessa.

-Some sources speculate that Mariah could resort to an old trick that she has tried on Sharon in the past.
+Some fans are speculating that Mariah could resort to an old trick she has tried on Sharon in the past.
 She could pose as Cassie Newman’s (Camryn Grimes) ghost to help rescue Crystal from her captors.

 Today on #YR, Sharon won't give up and Cane & Juliet learn news about their baby.
 WATCH FULL EPISODE: https://t.co/BeKLdtS7MC pic.twitter.com/LX7kffvRZQ